-CO1 Describe the characteristics of measuring instruments and utilize various temperature sensors in industrial applications 600 CO2 Articulate the principles and uses of different force, torque, pressure sensors, and flow meters.
+CO1 Describe the characteristics of measuring instruments and utilize various temperature sensors in industrial applications.
+CO2 Articulate the principles and uses of different force, torque, pressure sensors, and flow meters.
 CO3 Utilize the concepts of velocity measurement principles and know the operations of specialized optical sensors.
 CO4 Analyze and learn special measuring principles of different physical parameters using various sensors.
 CO5 Analyze the design of signal conditioning circuits and evaluate their performance.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-0 ' , , 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 3 3 1 2 1 2 1 1

 CO2 3 3 2 3 1 3 2 3

 CO3 3 3 2 3 1 3 1 2

 CO4 2 3 2 3 2 2 3 2

 CO5 3 3 2 3 3 2 2 3

-PC BTEE-T-PC-005 Control Systems Engineering 3-0-0 3 100 Туре Code Control Systems Engineering L-T-P Credits Marks РС BTEE-T-PC-005 Control System's Engineering 3-0-0 3 100
+Type Code Control Systems Engineering L-T-P Credits Marks PC BTEE-T-PC-005 Control Systems Engineering 3-0-0 3 100

 Objectives The objective of the course is to create an understanding of how modern-day control systems operate along with a thorough knowledge of mathematical modeling and stability analysis.
-This course also covers fundamentals of state-space methods.
-1 Pre-Requisites Mathematical background of differential equation, Laplace transforms, Basic electrical engineering, Dynamic equations of physical systems are required.
+This course also covers fundamentals of statespace methods.
+Pre-Requisites Mathematical background of differential equation, Laplace transforms, Basic electrical engineering, Dynamic equations of physical systems are required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-Te eacher's Assessme nt Written A Total

-Quiz Surprise Test(s)Assignment(s)Mid-TermEnd-Term IUtal

-05 05 05 25 60 100
+To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Total 05 05 05 25 60 100